-Uganda opposition figure detained after his driver is slain
+Uganda opposition figure held after anti-president protest

-KAMPALA, Uganda (AP) — An official says a prominent opposition figure has been detained following violent clashes Monday night that allegedly started when the president’s motorcade was pelted with stones.
+KAMPALA, Uganda (AP) — A prominent opposition figure in Uganda has been detained after violent clashes Monday night that allegedly started when President Yoweri Museveni’s motorcade was pelted with stones, a military official said Tuesday.

-Captain Jimmy Omara, a spokesman for the Special Forces Command, said lawmaker Kyagulanyi Ssentamu spent the night in a police cell in the northwestern town of Arua.
+Lawmaker Kyagulanyi Ssentamu was held overnight in the northwestern town of Arua, where he and other politicians, including Museveni, had been campaigning for a lawmaker, said Capt.
+Jimmy Omara, a spokesman for the Special Forces Command.

-Ssentamu and other politicians, including President Yoweri Museveni, were in Arua to campaign in a by-election to choose a lawmaker.
+Ssentamu, a popular pop singer in his 30s who was elected to the National Assembly last year, has emerged as a powerful voice with his calls for young people to “stand up” and take over this East African country from what he calls the current government’s failed leadership.
+Many followers urge him to run in the next presidential election in 2021.

-Ssentamu, a popular pop star whose stage name is Bobi Wine, said on Twitter Monday night that his driver was shot dead by the police “thinking they’ve shot at me.”
+Ssentamu said on Twitter that his driver was shot dead by police “thinking they’ve shot at me.”
+He posted a photo of a bloodied man slumped in his car seat.

 Most Read Nation & World Stories